anonymousauthors001/SGS-GNN/README.md

 Pytorch-Geometric: 2.3.1
 ```

-For convenience, find conda packages used in `environment.yml`, and PIP packages are in `requirements.txt`
+For direct installation, Conda packages are in `environment.yml`, and PIP packages are in `requirements.txt` and can be imported as,

 ```
 conda env create -f environment.yml pip install -r requirements.txt
 ```

-#Example usage
+# Example usage

 In the `sgs-gnn-batch/Scripts` folder, there are bash-scripts that show how our methods can be run.
 Below are some of the usage examples.